Instructor: Rocky Lewycky

 707 937-5818, ext.
 10 or toll-free 800 653-3328, ext.
 10

 The heart of this workshop is in the exploration of alternative finishes.
-We will make and apply a Greek style Terra-Sigillata with and without colorants, which will become the base for our 2 low fire projects, ferric chloride saggar, and a Cajon injection pit-fire.
-We will fire cone 10 ash-Shino utilizing my new tumble stacked heat-tent.
-We will also fire a separate cone 8 seashell side-firing with matte crystal glazes.
+We will make and apply a Greek style Terra Sigillata with and without colorants, which will become the base for some of our low-fire projects (ferric chloride saggar, pit fire, and horse hair).
+We will also be experimenting with bisqueware Terra Sigillata using colored mica additions as a base for the aforementioned firings.
+We will fire a cone 11 Wood Ash Shino utilizing a tumble-stacked heat tent.
+We will also fire a cone 8 seashell side-fire with matte crystal glazes.

 **Please note that you will need to purchase an organic vapor mask to participate in the Saggar firing (~$40).
 In preparation for the workshop, you will need approximately 15-20 small pieces at various stages of completion.
 Please allow enough time for this planning.
 Detailed information will be provided upon registration.